-SUBJECT/TITLE: PAGE: Attire for Students in the Practice Setting (Calgary Campus - Undergraduate Programs) 1 of 3 RELATED POLICY: DATE ESTABLISHED: • Attire for Faculty in the Practice Setting (Undergraduate Programs) 2001 AUTHORIZATION: DATE LAST REVIEWED: Practice Policy and Procedure Committee January 25, 2018 Undergraduate Programs Committee February 20, 2018 Nursing Council April 17, 2018
+SUBJECT/TITLE: PAGE: Attire for Students in the Practice Setting 1 of 3 RELATED POLICY: DATE ESTABLISHED: Attire for Faculty in the Practice Setting (Undergraduate Programs) 2001 AUTHORIZATION: DATE LAST REVIEWED: LAST REVISED: Practice Policy and Procedure Committee October 10, 2023 October 10, 2023 Undergraduate Programs Committee August 26, 2019 (editorial revisions) Nursing Council December 10, 2019

+Purpose:

-- Purpose: To ensure nursing students, as University of Calgary representatives dress appropriately in all practice settings.
+To ensure nursing students, as University of Calgary representatives dress appropriately in all practice settings.
 The Attire Policy has been developed to promote a professional image, providing a safe environment for the student and the patient, and to promote appropriate personal hygiene and prevent the spread of infection.
-Dress and personal care must be neat, clean and appropriate for the practice environment. - Policy:Nursing Practice Course Coordinators need to ensure that Instructors are aware that the Attire for Students in the Practice Setting Policy must be enforced at all times.
+Dress and personal care must be neat, clean and appropriate for the practice environment.